 d.
 An appellate court, however, must bear in mind that in case of acquittal, there is double presumption in favour of the accused.
 Firstly, the presumption of innocence is available to him under the fundamental principle of criminal jurisprudence that every person shall be presumed to be innocent unless he is proved guilty by a competent court of law.
 Secondly, the accused having secured his acquittal, the presumption of his innocence is further reinforced, reaffirmed and strengthened by the trial court.

 e.
 If two reasonable conclusions are possible on the basis of the evidence on record, the appellate court should not disturb the finding of acquittal recorded by the trial court." xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxIn Ghurey Lal v.
-State of U.P., one of us (Bhandari, J.) summarised the legal position as follows in paras 69 and 70: (SCC p.
-477) "69.
-The following principles emerge from the cases above:
+State of U.P., one of us (Bhandari, J.) summarised the legal position as follows in paras 69 and 70: (

 1. The appellate court may review the evidence in appeals against acquittal under Sections 378 and 386 of the Criminal Procedure Code, 1973.
 Its power of reviewing evidence is wide and the appellate court can reappreciate the entire evidence on record.
 It can review the trial court's conclusion with respect to both facts and law.